-Note: The cobas® 4800 System has an internal clock to monitor the length of time the reagents are on-board.
-Once LYS 2 or WB are scanned, 1 hour is allowed to complete the loading process and click on the Start button.
+- Scan the reagent bottle barcode - Scan the reagent reservoir barcode - Pour the reagent into the reservoir - Place the filled reagent reservoir into the designated position on the reagent carrier - Note: The cobas[®] 4800 System has an internal clock to monitor the length of time the reagents are on-board.
+Once LYS 2 or WB is scanned, 1 hour is allowed to complete the loading process and click on the Start button.
 A countdown timer is displayed on the Workplace Tab.
-The system will not allow the run to start if the on-board timer has expired.

-Note: To assure the accurate transfer of MGP, vortex or vigorously shake the MGP vial immediately prior to dispensing into the reagent reservoir.

-- 7. Load amplification/detection reagent vials (HBV MMX R2, MMX R1 and DNA QS), control vials [HBV/HCV/HIV-1 L(+)C, HBV/HCV/HIV-1 H(+)C and (-) C] and generic reagent vials (P2 and SD2 as required) directly onto the reagent carrier.
-In order to prevent unnecessary run aborts and contamination, it is required to flick down the reagent vials to avoid formation of bubbles/liquid films and to change gloves after handling positive controls. - 8.
+The system will not allow the run to start if the on-board timer has expired. - Note: To assure the accurate transfer of MGP, vortex or vigorously shake the MGP vial immediately prior to dispensing into the reagent reservoir. - 10.
+Load amplification/detection reagent vials (HBV MMX R2, MMX R1 and DNA QS), control vials [HBV/HCV/HIV-1 L(+)C, HBV/HCV/HIV-1 H(+)C and (-) C] and generic reagent vials (P2 and SD2 as required) directly onto the reagent carrier. - Note: In order to prevent unnecessary run aborts and contamination, it is required to flick down the reagent vials to avoid formation of bubbles/liquid films.
+Controls should be opened starting with the ones closest to you (from position 24 to 1).
+Change lab gloves after handling positive controls. - 11.
+Start the sample preparation run.
 After a successful sample preparation run, the "Sample Preparation results" button and the Unload button become available.
 If desired, select "Sample Preparation results" button to review the results then select "Unload" to unload the plate carriers.
 Alternatively, select "Unload" to unload the plate carrier without reviewing the results.
-See the cobas[®] 4800 System Operator's Manual for cobas[®] HBV. - 9.
-Follow the instructions in the cobas[®] 4800 System Operator's Manual for cobas[®] HBV to seal the microwell plate, transport the plate to the cobas z 480 analyzer and start the amplification and detection run. - 10.
-The cobas® 4800 System has an internal clock to monitor the length of time after addition of the prepared samples to activated master mix.
+See the cobas^{} 4800 System User Assistance. - 12.
+After unloading the microwell plate, follow the instructions in the cobas[®] 4800 System User Assistance for sealing and transferring the plate to the cobas z 480 analyzer. - 13.
+Load the microwell plate into the analyzer and start the amplification and detection run as instructed in the cobas[®] 4800 System User Assistance. - Note: The cobas[®] 4800 System has an internal clock to monitor the length of time after addition of the prepared samples to activated master mix.
 Amplification and detection should be started as soon as possible but no later than 40 minutes after the end of the cobas x 480 instrument run.
 A countdown timer is displayed on the Workplace Tab.
-The system will abort the run if the timer has expired. - 11.
-When the amplification and detection run is completed, unload the microwell plate from the cobas z 480 analyzer. - 12.
-Follow the instructions in the cobas[®]4800 System Operator's Manual for cobas[®] HBV to review and accept results.
+The system will abort the run if the timer has expired. - 14.
+Remove samples, used reagents, and deepwell plate as instructed in the cobas[®] 4800 System User Assistance. - 15.
+After the amplification and detection run is completed, follow the instructions in the cobas[®] 4800 System User Assistance to review and accept results. - 16.
+If working with LIS, send results to the LIS. - 17.
+Follow the instructions in the cobas[®] 4800 System User Assistance to unload the microwell plate from the cobas z 480 analyzer.